-Often, one of the trickiest bits of setting up a new business or adding new stock to an established store is figuring out how to correctly price your items.
+Often, one of the trickiest bits of setting up a new business or adding new stock to an established store is figuring out how much you should charge for the products you sell online.
 Too high, of course, and you risk putting people off your products – but set the bar too low and you could end up making a loss.
 So how can you figure out the price that’s right for your business?

 If you’re making your own products, this step will be a little more complex.
 As well as the cost of raw materials, you’ll also need to consider how much time you spend creating the items and incorporate your hourly wage into the overall cost.
 At this stage, it’s common for many people, particularly those turning a hobby into a business, to underestimate the worth of their own efforts.
 But if you set your price too low, your venture will struggle before it’s even begun – and you risk upsetting your fellow small businesses by undercutting them, as well.